icebert04/icebert04.github.io/_posts/2018-6-1-home-away-from-home.md

 My Tito Norman is a doctor and Tita Josie works basically at home.
 They have 2 daughters (1 working in Manila and 1 about to study in UPLB).
 They lived in a property roughly around 700 square meters (definitely bigger than Manila).

+In their home the lovely couple have 3 adult dogs, 6 puppies, 4 male cats, 1 senior citizen chicken, and 1 parakeet.
+Plus they got fruit bearing trees like Rambutan, Kamias, Calamansi, Sili and lots and lots of herbs.